escheffel/pymaclab/pymaclab_sphinx/docs/index.rst

   your system, such as `Numpy <http://numpy.scipy.org/>`_, `Scipy <http://www.scipy.org/>`_, `Sympy <http://www.sympy.org>`_, `Matplotlib <http://matplotlib.sourceforge.net/>`_ and
   `scikits.timeseries <http://pytseries.sourceforge.net/>`_.
 All of these are great libraries by themselves and should be checked out by any serious scientist interested in doing work in Python.
+However, the installation of `Parallel Python <http://www.parallelpython.com/>`_ is also highly recommended, as this allows exploiting multi-core CPUs in the computation of DSGE models' Jacobian and Hessian significantly speeding up execution speed.

   Also, if you want to enjoy a Matlab-style interactive environment in which to execute and inspect DSGE and other data structures, you'd be hard-pressed to pass over the brilliant and now extra features-ladden